tobischo/gokeepasslib/README.md

 gokeepasslib is a library which allows reading Keepass 2 files (kdbx).

-Note: only Keepass v2.30 is properly supported since it not allow empty XML tags but expected self-closing tags (which is valid XML but not really supported by golang on XML marshaling).
+Note: only Keepass v2.30 is properly supported since earlier versions do not allow empty XML tags but expected self-closing tags (which is valid XML but not really supported by Golang on XML marshaling)
-This is fixed in v2.30, however older versions of Keepass may not support reading of files created with this library.
+Basically: this lib can probably read most Keepass2 files, but only Keepass v2.30 can be expected to read files created in this lib.

 ### Example